ponylang/pony-tutorial/expressions/control-structures.md

 # Control Structures

 To do real work in a program you have to be able to make decisions, iterate through collections of items and perform actions repeatedly.
-For this you need control structures.
-Pony has control structures that will be familiar to programmers who have used most languages, such as `if`, `while` and `for`, but in Pony they work slightly differently.
+For this, you need control structures.
+Pony has control structures that will be familiar to programmers who have used most languages, such as `if`, `while` and `for`, but in Pony, they work slightly differently.

 ## Conditionals

-The simplest control-structure is the good old `if`.
+The simplest control structure is the good old `if`.
 It allows you to perform some action only when a condition is true.
 In Pony it looks like this:

 ```pony
 if a > b then